mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/developing-in-mendix.md

 Project team members are connected instantly and interactively to changes and updates such as new requirements, software revisions, updates, and shipments as well as test results and feedback loops from end-users.
 This live feed becomes the backbone for the Mendix collaborative process, while visual models and drag-and-drop WYSYWG editors lower the barrier to entry for business users to participate in the development process.

-For more information, see the [How Does Mendix Support Multi-User Development?](version-control#multi-user) section.
+For more information, see [How Does Mendix Support Multi-User Development?](version-control#multi-user) in *Version Control & Multi-User Development*.

 ## Read More